Skip to main content

 Clean-ups

-Running all tests may require several gigabytes of space.
+Executing all tests may require several gigabytes of space.

-To clean up the tests folder, use:
+To clean up the tests folder, utilise:

-npm install -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests
+npm --prefix ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests install

 xpm run deep-clean -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests